dukeboard/dukeboard.github.io/polymer/DOC.md

 # Polymer Configuration
 The following steps show how to configure a Polymer engine.
 ##  Creating a model
 First, you need to create your model.
-The model is simply a presenatation of a real system.
+The model is simply a presentation of a real system.
-> The example below shows an example of model creation that represents a cloud infrastructure.
-> This model contains a population of size n where each individual represents a model that contains 50 nodes.
-> Each node contains a web component.
+The example shown in class *CloudPopulationFactory* is an example of model creation that represents a cloud infrastructure.
+This model contains a population of size n where each individual represents a model that contains 50 nodes.
+Each node contains a web component.
 ***************
 ```
 public class CloudPopulationFactory implements PopulationFactory<Cloud> {